ZOlbrys/GradleManagedDeviceWindowsTestApp/README.md

      fewer shards.
 ```

-However on Mac it works well without any trouble.
+However on Mac computer it works well without any trouble.